fbpx

 I then head upstairs to check the emails and to see what orders and activity has come in overnight from the USA and Europe.

-Above left: My loves; my husband and baby Edie, at the beach on the island, framed in a secondhand 1940s shell-art frame / Above right: My ever growing moodboard, layered with much loved torn out pages from magazines, print outs and sentimental bits, which inspire me daily.
+Above left: My loves; my husband and baby Edie, at the beach on the island, framed in a secondhand 1940s shell-art frame / Above right: My ever-growing mood board, layered with much loved torn out pages from magazines, print outs and sentimental bits, which inspire me daily.

 I have a nostalgic print release called ‘Sunseeker – portraits of the coastline’ which is about to launch.
-The collection dedicated to the iconic headland at Noosa.
+The collection is dedicated to the iconic headland at Noosa.

 The other release is square format release of prints called ‘Ode to Olive‘, which is a collection dedicated to the 1940’s Australian photographer Olive Cotton.
 The pieces are all bronze and sepia landscapes, all shot on my medium format Hasselblad, on film.

-Above left: Inspecting a test stip of ‘Childhood at Seal Rocks’ with the lights off and using daylight to check the colours and tones / Above right: My favourite part of the print, the two children playing ‘Patty Cake’ in the water.
+Above left: Inspecting a test strip of ‘Childhood at Seal Rocks’ with the lights off and using daylight to check the colours and tones / Above right: My favourite part of the print, the two children playing ‘Patty Cake’ in the water.

 This is a test strip of a new print called ‘Childhood at Seal Rocks’.
 When I introduce a new piece into the print shop I always arrange test strips to check quality and to make sure the colours are spot on and exactly how I want them to be.